 Trading stocks is what I do.

-After studying in England, Canada, and The United States to get degrees in economics and foreign languages...
+After studying in England, Canada and the United States to get degrees in economics and foreign languages...

-Followed by a Masters in finance...
+Followed by a master’s in finance...

-I knew I wanted to dive right into the world of high stakes stock trading.
+I knew I wanted to dive right into the world of high-stakes stock trading.

-In the 1980s, I went to Wall Street... where I became one of the youngest CFOs ever for a trading firm that cleared millions of dollars through Bear Sterns.
+In the 1980s, I went to Wall Street... where I became one of the youngest CFOs ever for a trading firm that cleared millions of dollars through Bear Stearns.

 This was a pressure cooker environment.